Skip to main content

 How Do Data Protection Frameworks Differ?

-The protections afforded to your are contingent on its classification.
+The protections afforded to your health data are contingent on its classification.
 HIPAA provides a robust set of rules governing the use and disclosure of PHI by covered entities, with substantial penalties for violations.
 The FTC’s authority, while also significant, operates on a different principle ∞ holding companies accountable for their promises to consumers and mandating transparency in the event of a breach.

 Data shared with your doctor is governed by HIPAA, while data you enter into a wellness app is primarily regulated by the FTC.